 Baptism, one of two sacraments of the United Methodist Church, marks the beginning of the journey of discipleship.
 It is fundamentally a gift of God's grace (unearned love and mercy).
 It is a sign of our acceptance by God and our entrance into the Body of Christ, the church.

-All who are interested in baptism for themselves or their children are asked to attend Understanding Baptism.
-This one hour class covers:
+All who are interested in baptism for themselves or their children are asked to attend a one-hour class that covers:

-After attending Understanding Baptism, please contact Jennifer Rawlinson, by or phone, 972.996.0146, to schedule a baptism in one of our services.
+After attending Understanding Baptism, please contact Claire O'Neil, at email@example.com or 972.996.0122, to schedule a baptism in one of our services.

 Those who are not yet members of FUMCR should plan to join the church the same Sunday as the baptism.